How to Trace an IP Address to a PC & How to Find Your Own

-In case you don’t know what an IP address is a series of digits separated by dotted decimals and represented from 0.0.0.0 to 255.255.255.255.
-Currently we are following the Internet Protocol Version 4 (IPv4), although the successor “˜version 6′ has been standardized, and deployed since the mid-2000s.
+In case you don’t know what an IP address is yet: it’s a series of digits separated by dotted decimals and represented from 0.0.0.0 to 255.255.255.255.
+We are still currently following the Internet Protocol Version 4 (IPv4), although its successor, Version 6 (IPv6) — developed in 1995 — has been standardized, and deployed since the mid-2000s.

-In the lines that follow, I am taking Stefan’s post as a stepping stone and extending it by listing sites which serve as tools to trace an IP address to a PC.
-Any one should be enough but is there any harm in bookmarking a few more?
+Fortunately, the internet is packed with sites that’ll help you trace an IP address to a PC.
+Any one website should be enough, but is there any harm in bookmarking a few more?

 Part 1: Trace an IP Address to the Country and City of Origin

-HostIP says that it’s a community driven project to resolve IP addresses.
-At present it has 8,886,729 entries in its database.
-You can contribute information to the database and the database is accessible to all.
+HostIP is a community-driven project to resolve IP addresses.
+At present, it has roughly 9,245,104 entries in its database.
+You can contribute information to the database (it only takes a few seconds!), which is accessible to all.
 The site’s FAQ goes into the motivation behind the idea and tackles the notion that it can be used by spammers.
-The project is a buildup as an alternative to commercial geolocation databases.
+The project is an alternative to commercial geolocation databases.
 The site also provides a Firefox add-on, and an iOS app [No Longer Available] — though its accuracy is up for debate — while further offering a connection speed test that inexplicably requires Flash .

 This Whois Lookup search service provides a spiffy domain name lookup service along with IP address searching, but the first thing you’ll notice is how gorgeous the site is.
-The information is comprehensive including contact data-like listed telephone numbers and email address of the hosting service.
+The information is comprehensive including contact data, like listed telephone numbers and email address of the hosting service.
 The Whois access is free while other domain tools (the Power Tools) come with the paid options.

 A simple box and a simple IP address tracking service, but one which also offers you the option of tracking a US telephone number.
 You can add the IP tracker to your website as a Google gadget.

-IP-Address has three information pages which are of use to us ““ the homepage of IP-Address detects your IP, IP-Tracer locates the source of any IP address and Email Trace which nails the location of the senders IP address.
-With Email Trace, we simply need to paste the email header info in the box provided to get details about the sender.
+IP-Address has three information pages which are of use to us — the homepage of IP-Address detects your IP, IP-Tracer locates the source of any IP address, and Email Trace, which nails the location of the senders IP address.
+With the latter, we simply need to paste the email header info in the box provided to get details about the sender.

 Part 2: How to Find Your Own IP Address

-An IP address is akin to a home address but really, it is not as simple.
+Some might say that an IP address is akin to a home address, but really, it’s not as simple.
 Lots of geek speak and networking lingo would be required to explain what’s it’s all about.
-The 7 online tools covered not only give you the location of a foreign IP address but yours too as soon as you hit their landing page.
-There are many online services which decipher your IP address in a flash.
-Here are a few from the swarm -
+The seven online tools already covered not only give you the location of a foreign IP address but yours too as soon as you hit their landing pages.

-- On the command prompt, type in ipconfig/all and hit enter.
+- A black box will appear; type in ipconfig/all and hit enter.

 - Basic information of your network interfaces is listed along with your device’s IP address.

 The ISP service provider knows exactly where we are located.
 With the tools mentioned here, at best we can find the approximate area (even though a city is a large area!).
 It’s still useful—to make sure someone is genuine, for example, or, if you run a business, for advertising campaigns—and it can be fun too.